wp-plugins/woocommerce-ownedit/Readme.txt

 or

-1.Download the plugin from Wordpress Plugin Directory
+1. Download the plugin from Wordpress Plugin Directory

 2. Unzip the folder, and use your FTP program to upload plugin files to your Wordpress plugins (wp-content/plugins/) directory.